the-teachingRSE-project/competencies/institutionalized_education.md

 Korean [@Wilson2014b] and Portuguese [@Silva2014].
 Core lessons have been translated to Korean in 2015 [@Lee2015], and the Spanish core lessons are now officially part of the Software Carpentry material [@CarpentriesSpanish].
+Likewise, The Programming Historian journal translated RSE lessons [@Sichani2019] for the digital humanities to Spanish in 2017 (resulting in a 10-fold increase in traffic from Spanish-speaking countries [@Crymble2018]), French in 2019 [@Papastamkou2019] and Portuguese in 2021 [@Alves2021].
 Similarly, in the period 2015-2017, the Stack Overflow website launched localized versions in Portuguese [@StackOverflowPortuguese], Russian [@StackOverflowRussian] and Spanish [@StackOverflowSpanish] to reach a wider community.